gee-community/qgis-earthengine-plugin/docs/installation.md

 The Google Earth Engine Plugin for QGIS can be installed by the Plugin Manager from the official QGIS plugin repository.
 The installation process involves a few extra steps to authenticate with your Google Earth Engine account and set the Google Cloud project.
 This step-by-step guide will help you install and configure the plugin.

+This plugin now requires QGIS 3.44 or newer.

 1. In QGIS, open the Plugin Manager by going to *Plugins → Manage and Install Plugins…*

     ![](images/installation1.png)